MohitGoel92/Customer-Marketing-Segmentation/README.md

 - max_iter = 300 refers to the maximum number of iterations to find the final clusters when the K-Means algorithm is running, the default value for max_iter = 300.
 - n_init = 10 refers to the number of times the K-Means algorithm willbe run with different initial centroids, the default value for n_init = 10.

-The diagram below shows the graphical out of the above code, we observe the elbow at Number of Clusters = 5.
+The diagram below shows the graphical output of the above code, we observe the elbow at Number of Clusters = 5.

 <img src = 'Screen2.png' width='700'>